RunestoneInteractive/RunestoneServer/pip/source/Assignments/week6.rst

 This problem set will walk you through making a series of improvements to the guess function.
+Right now, it picks a random letter from the alphabet and guesses it if it hasn't been guessed already.
+But with more information, we can change the function to make a better guess that is more likely to be in a word.

-But first, take a look at the game function.
+First, take a look at the game function.

 Note that when game is called, no parameter values are provided, and so the default values are used.
-With manual set to True, lots of feedback is given and the user has to click OK to initiate each guess.
-Without it, the game runs to completion and only the number of guesses used and the minimum that could have been used are returned.
+With the parameter **manual** set to (assigned the value) True, lots of feedback is given and the user has to click OK to initiate each guess.

+But without the argument **manual** being set to (assigned the value) True, the game runs till it is completed, and only two things are returned: the number of guesses used and the minimum number of guesses that could have been used.

-With better set to False, the guess function, which is already defined in the provided code, is called.
-With better set to True, a function that you will define in a later exercise would get called.
+With the argument **better** set to False, the **guess** function, which is already defined in the provided code, is called.
+If the argument **better** is set to True, a different function (that you will define in a later exercise) will get called instead.

-Try passing some parameter values in the invocation of game, in order to change how it works.
+Try passing some different parameter values in the invocation of the function **game**, in order to see how it works.
+Remember, a function invocation is the same as a function call.
+(Remember the last problem in Problem Set 4 and all the examples from the textbook?)

-1. (1 point) Change the invocation of game so that the maximum number of wrong guesses is 3
+1. (1 point) Change the invocation of the function game in the code below, so that the maximum number of wrong guesses is 3.

 .. actex:: ps5_1